trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

 The Hive metastore catalog is the default implementation.
 When using it, the Iceberg connector supports the same metastore configuration properties as the Hive connector.
-At a minimum, ``hive.metastore.uri`` must be configured, see :ref:`Thrift metastore configuration<hive-thrift-metastore>`.
+At a minimum, ``hive.metastore.uri`` must be configured.
+See :ref:`Thrift metastore configuration<hive-thrift-metastore>`.

 .. code-block:: text